I get an email from an aspiring author at least twice a month. Here is what I tell them.

 Then write, write and write.

 Say for example, you’re interested in writing for 10 year olds, and your favourite genre is horror.
-Then read as many horror books written for this age-group and then write short pieces for this age-group in this genre.
+Then read as many horror books written for this age-group and then practice writing short pieces for this age-group in this genre and then slowly build your stamina to write the book you want to write.

 These are building blocks and exercises which strengthen your muscle to work your way up the word count, chapter count and ultimately the full book.
-If you want to train for IronMan or Ironwoman, and you’ve never been to the gym before, I’m guessing you don’t want to lift a 100 kilo bar on the first day of gym.
+If you want to train for IronMan or Ironwoman, and you’ve never been to the gym before, I’m guessing you don’t want to lift a 100 kilo bar on competition day.

 Now we come to the part where you inhabit the world you want to belong in.
 Want to write children’s fiction then find other writers in the same field.
 Make friends, connect with them and perhaps form a writing group.